BardoQi/Sight/README.md

 * Field transform could using the data convert, array path and method name.
 * Support data quried from both the database such as mysql and elasticsearch with array path converting.
 * Support call with static manaer.
-* Support flatten json type data from mysql.
+* Support flatten json type data from mysql and elasticsearch.
+* About the array join it support inner join and outer join.

 ### Getting Start